News all news

 The May 19, 2016 cover story of the Phoenix New Times newspaper features the tragic experience of an Arizona woman who needlessly died due to ADC’s and Corizon’s failure to treat her cervical cancer, and details the problems uncovered by the Parsons v.
 Ryan lawsuit filed by our office, the ACLU, and other attorneys challenging the state’s broken health care system.

-As a result of efforts by The Prison Law Office and other advocates, thousands of low income Alameda county families will no longer have to pay juvenile probation and public defender fees.
+As a result of efforts by advocates, including the Prison Law Office, thousands of low income Alameda county families will no longer have to pay juvenile probation and public defender fees.

 After 12 years of reform efforts, conditions in California’s Department of Juvenile Justice Facilities have improved greatly.
 As a result, the parties have agreed to end court oversight and monitoring in the Farrell class action lawsuit.